shantdashjian/k8s-refresher/review.md

 - Kubernetes, or K8s for short, is a container orchestration tool.
 - A higher level definition of it is that it's a cloud native deployment and runtime environment.
 - Your application needs resources (CPU, memory, networking, etc.) to run and K8s abstract away all of that and takes care of scheduling those for you.
-- K8s is a distributes system/cluster of servers/nodes that hosts applications.
+- K8s is a distributed system/cluster of servers/nodes that hosts applications.

 ## K8s is the Cloud Native Way
 - K8s is the place where you deploy your application to run in the cloud in the **cloud native way**.
 It's the **cloud native way** because it provides **scaling** and **resilience** for your application in production in a **cost-effective** way and the deployment is **fast**.